Dihh/cleaning-company/README.md

 It will use the database `test` to run the tests, the database will be cleared before each executions

+The test coverage is almost 90% and can be verified bellow:

 ![alt text](https://github.com/Dihh/cleaning-company/blob/main/documentation/backend-test-coverage.png)

 ## Lint